-- all the symbols (i.e. subroutine names, data types...) are prefixed by psb\ - all the data type names are suffixed by \type - all the constant values are suffixed by \ - all the subroutine names follow the rule psb\xxname where xx can be either: - ge: the routine is related to dense data, - sp: the routine is related to sparse data, - cd: the routine is related to communication descriptor (see 3).
+- all symbols (i.e. subroutine names, data types...) are prefixed by psb\

+- all data type names are suffixed by \type

+- all constants are suffixed by \

+- all top-level subroutine names follow the rule psb\xxname where xx can be either:

+- ge: the routine is related to dense data,

+- sp: the routine is related to sparse data,

+- cd: the routine is related to communication descriptor (see 3).

 For example the psb\geins, psb\spins and psb\cdins perform the same action (see 6) on dense matrices, sparse matrices and communication descriptors respectively.
-Interface overloading allows the usage of the same subroutine interfaces for both real and complex data.
+Interface overloading allows the usage of the same subroutine names for both real and complex data.